-NH's indirect cost rate will increase to 13.54% for the period of July 1, 2021 to June 30, 2022, as approved by our cognizant agency, Department of Justice.
-We will begin to expend this grant during that time period.
-The eligible indirect expenses reflect the 13.54% in the budget.
+NH's Indirect Cost Rate is 13.54% for the period of July 1, 2021 to June 30, 2022, as approved by our cognizant agency, Department of Justice.
+The approved rate increased to 17.48% for July 1, 2022 to June 30, 2024.
+The eligible indirect expenses reflect the 17.48% in the budget.
+Our award often crosses over two state fiscal years so the budget will be revised to reflect the current indirect cost rate at the time of the expenses.
+The current indirect cost agreement is provided to FMCSA every year and is attached.

-The CVSA decals are necessary to identify commercial vehicles that are defect free each quarter; we have estimated a need for 175 sheets at \$3.84 per sheet plus shipping totaling \$732.00.
+The CVSA decals are necessary to identify commercial vehicles that are defect free each quarter; we have estimated a need for 150 sheets at \$3.84 per sheet plus shipping totaling \$646.00